094459/newsletter-oss-projects/README.md

 [db-top-monitoring](https://aws-oss.beachgeek.co.uk/3ph)  is lightweight application to perform realtime monitoring for AWS Database Resources.
 Based on same simplicity concept of Unix top utility, provide quick and fast view of database performance, just all in one screen.
 The README is very details and comprehensive, so if you are doing any sort of work with databases, and need to understand the performance characteristics, this is a project you should explore. (#191)

+**diagram-as-code**

+[diagram-as-code](https://aws-oss.beachgeek.co.uk/3ql) is a command line interface (CLI) tool enables drawing infrastructure diagrams for Amazon Web Services through YAML code.
+It facilitates diagram-as-code without relying on image libraries.
+The CLI tool promotes code reuse, testing, integration, and automating the diagramming process.
+It allows managing diagrams with Git by writing human-readable YAML.
+The README provides an example diagram (and the source that this tool used to generate it). (#192)

 **dynamomq**

 [dynamomq](https://aws-oss.beachgeek.co.uk/3j1) is a project from Yuichi Watanabe that provides a message queuing library that leverages the features of DynamoDB to achieve high scalability, reliability, and cost efficiency.
 Notably, its ability to dynamically edit message order and attributes enables flexible adaptation to application requirements.
 Compared to existing solutions, DynamoMQ offers ease of management for developers while providing the reliability of fully managed services like Amazon SQS.
 It also encompasses key functionalities expected from a message queue, such as concurrent processing with multiple goroutines, Dead Letter Queues, and ensuring FIFO (First In, First Out) order. (#183)